 Monday, June 23, 2008

-Convergence 2008 Tampa Florida
+Katazome Workshop at Convergence 2008 Tampa Florida

 Here are some photos from John Marshall's workshop in Katazome, rice resist and natural dye techniques.
 So many topics have been discussed during the workshop that pictures really tell a thousand words.